Carzgil/cancer_prediction/README.md

 ![Model Accuracy](performance/model_accuracy.png)

 This bar chart compares the accuracy of each model, providing insight into their predictive performance on the dataset.
-All of the models performed very well, with the exception of the KNN model, which was implemented by scratch.
+All of the models performed very well, showing a capability of generating a solid predictive model for a profound issue.

 | Model            | Accuracy (%) | Execution Time (s) |
 |------------------|--------------|--------------------|